Follow Us:

 Key Aspects of WHO Prequalification for IVDs

-Manufacturers seeking WHO PQ must demonstrate robust clinical evidence, quality management compliance, and consistent product performance.
+Manufacturers seeking WHO Prequalification must demonstrate robust clinical evidence, quality management compliance, and consistent product performance.
 The program accelerates access to safe and effective diagnostics, supporting global health initiatives.

 Manufacturers committed to high-quality IVDs and strategic financial planning can benefit from I3CGLOBAL’s technical and scientific consultancy, ensuring a faster WHO PQ and IVDR CE Marking approval process.